QuantisDev/sentinel/README.md

 ## Configuration

-An alternative (non-default) path to the `quantisnet.conf` file can be specified in `sentinel.conf`:
+Path to the `quantisnet.conf` file can be specified in `sentinel.conf`:

     quantisnet_conf=/path/to/quantisnet.conf